shivjeet1/apexaiq-docs/week2/code/walpaprdl/walpaprdl.md

 ---
 layout: default
-title: "WEEK3 Documentation"
+title: "Walpaprdl installation steps"
 ### This Readme consists all the tasks required to be completed before the end of [WEEK3]
 ---

 # Wallhaven Wallpaper Downloader

-- This Documentation provides steps to be followed for setup and running of walpaprdl.py script, a command-line tool for downloading wallpapers from [wallhaven.cc](wallhaven.cc)
+#### This Documentation provides steps to be followed for setup and running of walpaprdl.py script, a command-line tool for downloading wallpapers from [wallhaven.cc](wallhaven.cc)
----

-## Fork/Clone the repository
+### Fork/Clone the repository

 - Clone the Repository:
     ```bash
         git clone https://github.com/shivjeet1/apexaiq-docs.git